ghuntley/MvvmCross-Documentation/_posts/1970-01-01-customising-setup.markdown

         }

+For more on creating ValueConverters, see the ValueConverter sample in: https://github.com/slodge/MvvmCross-Tutorials/tree/master/ValueConversion

 ##Providing Custom Views (Android)

 In Android, MvvmCross overrides the default Android xml inflation and instead provides its own mechanism.